White House confirms intelligence showing Russia developing "anti-satellite capability"

 On Wednesday, Rep. Mike Turner of Ohio, the Republican chairman of the House Intelligence Committee, issued an unusual public statement urging President Biden to declassify all information relating to an unspecified threat, so the U.S. and its allies could openly discuss a response.

-National security adviser Jake Sullivan was scheduled to brief House leaders on the threat on Thursday afternoon.
+National security adviser Jake Sullivan briefed House leaders on the threat on Thursday afternoon.
 Sullivan declined to provide more details but said Wednesday that the Biden administration is "protecting the national security of the United States and the American people."

+Turner said after the meeting that lawmakers "came away with a very strong impression that the administration is taking this very seriously and that the administration has a plan in place."

+"I've got great faith in what the administration is currently doing to address this matter," he said.

 Turner has been criticized by his colleagues who have accused him of causing unnecessary panic.